marbl/training/part3-evaluate/README.md

 ```
 Load them on IGV and investigate satellite repeat enriched region.
 Log along scaffolds that should be re-oriented to match the p and q arm definitions and/or match between haplotypes.
 Re-orienting can happen after read-mapping and polishing.

+[Here](part3-evaluate/bH_v2_both.xml) is an IGV session file.
+Navigate through chromosomes, and look for repeated patterns.

 ### Mapping reads back to the assembly
 Align all reads to
 * both haplotypes